pioneers/website/programs/fall-workshops.md

 **Will lunch be provided?**

-No, lunch will not be provided, but students will have the time to go out and eat lunch with PiE staff.
+No, lunch will not be provided, but students will have time to go out and eat lunch with PiE staff.
 Please bring lunch money or a packed lunch for the event.

 **I don't have a lot of experience.
 Will that make the workshop too difficult for me?**